 GitHub PR Checks

-UniTrack can post the quality-gate verdict back to GitHub as a commit status, so the result of a build shows up directly on the pull request next to the other checks.
+UniTrack posts the quality-gate verdict back to GitHub so the result of a build shows up directly on the pull request.
+There are two levels, chosen by how you authenticate:

 1. What gets posted